MazamaScience/reports/CA/draft_AB_617.md

 # Community monitoring component

-_TODO Add a sentence or two intro._
+Community air monitoring plays an important role in supporting effective action to reduce emissions and exposure to criteria air pollutants and toxic air contaminants within impacted communities.
+[AB 617](https://leginfo.legislature.ca.gov/faces/billNavClient.xhtml?bill_id=201720180AB617) requires the [CARB Governing Board](https://ww2.arb.ca.gov/about/leadership), with input from air districts and communities, to identify communities to deploy community air monitoring.
+When a community is selected for air monitoring, air districts, working with the community, must deploy community air monitoring within 12 months.
+However, for the first set of communities selected for community air monitoring under the Program, monitoring must begin by July 1, 2019.

+CARB has defined [14 planning elements](https://ww2.arb.ca.gov/our-work/programs/community-air-protection-program/resource-center/community-air-monitoring) that air districts, communities, and others should include in community-specific air monitoring plans developed under the Program.

 ## Summarise the goals of the "community-level air monitoring" component.

 _INPROGRESS_

-The overarching goal of the “community-level air monitoring” is to identify the communities with the highest air pollution burden, with a focus on criteria air pollutants and toxic air contaminants, to develop *new community-specific emissions reduction programs*.
+The overarching **goal** of the “community-level air monitoring” is to identify the communities with the highest air pollution burden, with a focus on criteria air pollutants and toxic air contaminants, to develop *new community-specific emissions reduction programs*.

 ## How much money is being spent (annualy?) and where does it come from?